joshperry/ovrly/readme.md

 Not every context will be interested in every event, so a method is needed for subscribing and then dispatching specific events raised in native code.

+## C++ Architecture

+Because cef wraps chromium, the logic necessarily is split between processes;
+architecturally, cef implements an event-driven interface.

+The ovrly architecture is similarly implemented, with individual modules exposing events that others can observe, with some modules implementing a `registerHooks()` function that are used first-thing at app start to compose the the module event listeners.

+Conventionally, primary modules in ovrly are in files that end with `ovrly` (e.g. uiovrly.cc, or vrovrly.h).

+For example, any module that needs to run in the ovrly browser process would subscribe to the `process::OnBrowser` event to be notified when the browser process is about to come up.
+The `process::OnBrowser` observable also delivers a `process::Browser` object which has additional process lifetime events that can be subscribed to (e.g. `OnContextInitialized`).

+There is also a `process::OnRender` event that allows code that runs in the render processes to be executed at the proper time, among a number of other events across different modules.

 ## Browser to Overlay Rendering

 The cef lib is in charge of creating the composited view of the off-screen browser, and it is OpenVR's job to render